Param-Harrison/kidzode/public/courses/pixel-heroes/superhero_name.md

 print(f"Your superhero name is: {superhero_name}!")
 ```

-## Remember
-- You can have many lists
-- `random.choice()` picks from any list
-- Use `" "` to add a space between words
+**The magic:** You can have as many lists as you want! `random.choice()` picks randomly from any list.
+Use `" "` (a space in quotes) to add a space between words when combining them.

-## Try This
-Add your own words like "Blazing" or "Cosmic"!
+Add your own words like "Blazing", "Cosmic", "Fire", or "Ice" - make it your own!

-## If Stuck
-- Make sure `import random` is at top
-- Check you have `" "` between words

-You did it! ⭐